 - Use sandbags to block gaps.

-With hurricane season spanning May to November, it’s time to ensure your property is ready to weather storms that may come your way.
-Although most hurricanes and tropical storms affect states lining the Gulf Coast and the Atlantic Ocean, many more states receive intense wind and rain from hurricanes, reaching far into the Midwest and upwards into Canada.
-Eight of the costliest hurricanes on record have occurred since 2004, thanks to an increase in storm severity and an increase in populations along coastal areas.
+With hurricane season spanning May to November, it’s time to ensure your property is ready to weather storms.
+Although most hurricanes and tropical storms affect states along the Gulf Coast and the Atlantic Ocean, many more states can experience intense wind and rain from hurricanes, reaching far into the Midwest and upwards into Canada.
+2025 has seen tropical storms and hurricanes as far west as California, so it’s a good idea to have a plan in place, no matter where your property is located.

 Fortunately, hurricanes and tropical storms often come with a significant warning period before reaching land, so there’s time to get things in order before a potential evacuation.
-Boarding up windows, clearing outdoor spaces of potential flying debris, and having an evacuation plan in place for your properties are all essential.
-When you are armed with storm data, you can determine how much time you have and what damage you need to be preparing for.
+Boarding up windows, clearing outdoor spaces of potential flying debris, and having an evacuation plan in place for your properties are essential.
+When you are armed with information, you can prepare your property to limit storm damage well in advance.

-If you are in an area prone to severe storms, creating a plan for your properties before the emergency hits is a must.
+If you’re in an area prone to severe storms, creating a plan for your properties before the emergency hits is imperative.
 To avoid confusion, specific staff members should be assigned specific tasks.
-The plan should outline timelines for site preparation, safety protocols, methods, and locations for securing equipment and materials, as well as a process for a safe return.
+The plan should outline timelines for site preparation, safety protocols, and locations for securing equipment and materials, as well as a process for a safe return.

-One of the best ways to prevent damage is through communication with staff and residents.
-Severe weather conditions can sometimes threaten your tenants and their ability to remain in their units.
-When it comes to any possible hazards, giving information in an accurate and timely manner makes all the difference.
-Having up-to-date contact information for your tenants can be vital in the case of a power outage or a flood warning.
-For example, if a resident depends on electricity to run medical equipment in their unit, it’s critical for you or any other members of your staff to know and record that information ahead of time.
+One of the most effective ways to prevent damage is through communication with staff and residents.
+Severe weather conditions can sometimes pose a threat to your tenants and their ability to remain in their units.
+When it comes to any potential hazards, delivering accurate information in a timely manner makes all the difference.
+Having up-to-date contact information for your tenants is vital in case of a power outage or a flood warning.
+For example, if a resident depends on electricity to run medical equipment in their unit, it’s critical for you to know and record that information ahead of time.

-If storm damage does occur at your property, having pictures and documentation of what your facilities looked like and how everything functioned beforehand is crucial for your insurance company and contractors to have.
-Keep a regularly updated album of photos of every part of your property and properly document everything—buildings, parking, and storage spaces, maintenance equipment, common areas—long before an emergency takes place.
+If storm damage occurs at your property, having pictures and documentation of what your facilities looked like and how everything functioned prior to the storm is crucial for your insurance company and contractors.
+Keep a regularly updated photo album of every part of your property and properly document everything well in advance.

 Experts also recommend taking the following steps when it comes to minimizing your properties’ vulnerability to extreme weather: